-Monica brings over 23 years of experience in providing financing solutions to both for-profit and non-profit businesses, including start-ups, women-owned businesses, auto dealerships and franchises.
-With her knowledge of commercial, industrial, real estate and SBA enhanced loan products, she knows all the angles and looks for ways to add value when meeting her customers’ objectives.
+Monica brings over 26 years of experience in providing financing solutions to both for-profit and non-profit businesses.
+With her knowledge of commercial, industrial, real estate and enhanced loan products (SBA, Mass Development, PCI), she looks for ways to add value when meeting her customers’ and prospective customers’ objectives.
 In addition to her banking experience, Monica was a CFO of a non-profit organization herself, as well as a Crain’s New York “Business 40 under 40” and a Worcester Business Journal “Power 50” honoree, so she understands both sides of the business banking relationship.

-Prior to joining Webster Five, Monica was an Auto Group Credit Officer for Santander Bank and a SBA Credit Approval Officer for Chase Bank in Dallas, TX.
-She has held similar roles at Bank of America, Fleet Boston and BankBoston First Community Bank in Boston, MA, Fall River, MA and New York, New York.
+Prior to joining Webster Five, Monica was an Auto Group Credit Officer for Santander Bank and an SBA Credit Approval Officer for Chase Bank in Dallas, TX.
+She has held similar roles at Bank of America, Fleet Boston and BankBoston First Community Bank in Boston, MA, Fall River, MA, and New York, NY.
 Monica earned her B.A. in Finance from The University of Oklahoma and her M.B.A from Simmons College Graduate School of Management.
 She currently serves as the Executive Director/ Treasurer of the Webster Five Foundation.

 Monica talks about her role in the bank and life outside the bank.

 Are you involved with any community causes or organizations?
 I serve on several non-profit boards within the Worcester community, including as Board President of Edward Street Child Services, Assistant Vice President of the Board of YWCA Central Massachusetts, Board Clerk for WAMS Works, Finance Committee member of the Regional Environmental Council, and an Advisory Board Member for EforAll of Worcester.
-I am a Corporator of the EcoTarium and an alum of The Partnership, a Boston based leadership organization, and a Rockefeller Fellow, a New York City based executive leadership program.
+I am a Corporator of the Greater Worcester Community Foundation and an alum of The Partnership, a Boston based leadership organization, and a Rockefeller Fellow, a New York City based executive leadership program.

 Can you tell us a fun fact about yourself?
-I was accepted to the U.S. Naval Academy, and I was once a whitewater canoe instructor.
+I was accepted to the U.S. Naval Academy.